medo64/MicroCA/README.md

     ./microca.sh -qpb 1024 -s "CN=My Test" test

-Creates an self-signed end-entity certificate with 1024 bit RSA key and with subject CN=My Test.
+Creates a self-signed end-entity certificate with 1024 bit RSA key and with subject CN=My Test.
+Key is placed into test.key and certificate into test.cer.

+    ./microca.sh -qepb 224 -s "CN=My Test" test

+Creates a self-signed end-entity certificate with 224 bit ECC key and with subject CN=My Test.
 Key is placed into test.key and certificate into test.cer.